 The cinematography by Dean Cundey is unfortunately, one of the weaker aspects of the film, as although the film isn’t lacking in attractive or iconic shots.
 The cinematography is mostly very average for the majority of the film’s runtime, with many of the film’s most memorable shots being mostly due to the film’s practical dinosaur effects.
 However, the film also makes excellent use of its sets, as every location from the iconic: ‘Visitor Centre’ through to the ‘T-Rex Paddock’ is always very eccentric and memorable.

 Probably one of the most recognisable soundtracks in history for film fans, the original score by John Williams is simply incredible throughout the entire film.
 Having a great blend of beautiful calming tracks in addition to many tracks that help build tension, the soundtrack is truly something to be admired, with the tracks: ‘Welcome to Jurassic Park,’ ‘Journey to the Island’ and ‘Hatching Baby Raptor’ being my personal favourites.

-In addition to the CG visual effects, Stan Winston, most known for his work on iconic films such as: ‘Predator’, ‘Terminator 2: Judgment Day’ and ‘Aliens’.
+In addition to the CG visual effects, Stan Winston, most known for his work on iconic films such as: ‘Predator,’ ‘Terminator 2: Judgment Day’ and ‘Aliens.’
 Created a variety of practical effects for the film, as Spielberg wanted every close-up with the prehistoric creatures to be a practical animatronic, all of which of course are completely life-size and look outstanding, this is even more impressive when considering some of the issues the filmmakers ran into when it came to the rain during the scene: ‘The T-Rex Paddock’ (my personal favourite scene of the film).
-As the Tyrannosaurus Rex animatronic would constantly break down due to the enormous amount of water it’s rubber skin absorbed, usually having to be wiped-down between takes.
+As the Tyrannosaurus Rex animatronic would constantly break-down due to the enormous amount of water it’s rubber skin absorbed, usually having to be wiped-down in-between takes.